There are three important lessons learned in Miami. Every January, I head to Florida.

-Plus the kids love the snow.
-The snow brings out the best in kids, especially when they close the schools down for the first time in 37 years due to a heavy snow fall.
+Plus, the kids love the snow.
+The snow brings out the best in kids, especially when they close the schools for the first time in 37 years due to heavy snowfall.

-Two weeks back, I headed to Miami and it was a full weekend of learning, networking and spending time with friends.
+Two weeks back, I headed to Miami.
+It was a full weekend of learning, networking, and friends.

-When I travel, I try to take some risks on what I order.
-I like trying new things and 90% of the time, it ends up being great except that time I ordered sheep stomach as a meal.
+When I travel, I take risks with what I order.
+I like trying new things, and 90% of the time, it ends up being great – except I ordered sheep stomach as a meal.

 On Thursday night, a group of us went out for dinner…

-I would like a steak so I looked at the menu and decided to order a 22 oz steak.
+I felt like a steak, so I looked at the menu and decided to order a 22 oz steak.

-The steak was great but 22 oz was way to much.
-If you go to a steak house, know how much steak would be enjoyable enough for you.
+The steak was great, but 22 oz was way too much.
+If you go to a steak house, know how much steak would be enough for you.